What Is Authorisation in SOC 2?

 Secure User Identification

-Effective authorization begins with stringent user verification.
+Effective authorisation begins with stringent user verification.
 Credential verification relies on thorough checks—such as multi-factor authentication paired with internal record cross-referencing—to confirm identities before access is granted.
 This control mechanism filters out anomalies and establishes a reliable compliance signal, ensuring that every access request is properly evaluated.

 Structured Permission Assignment

 After verifying identity, the system follows a methodical permission assignment process. defined roles correlate with specific access rights, ensuring that only appropriate functions—such as data reading, modification, or entry permissions—are enabled.
-By mapping users to roles within a well-defined taxonomy, organizations establish a consistent control matrix.
+By mapping users to roles within a well-defined taxonomy, organisations establish a consistent control matrix.
 Regular updates to these mappings maintain alignment with evolving operational functions while reducing the risk of error.

 Continuous Monitoring and Recertification